Senior executives at many lower middle market companies are sitting on a gold mine. Come along as we explore how they can capture that wealth.

-Once the advisor is selected, they will work with you to analyze the company, determine an appropriate valuation, and present an offer to the seller.
+Once the advisor is selected, they will work with management to analyze the company, determine an appropriate valuation, and present an offer to the seller.
 In many cases, the seller is happy to be selling to the management team and the negotiations will be very cordial.
 Oftentimes, the seller will even pay the fees for the advisor.
 If the management team can negotiate a fair buyout price and structure, a letter of intent (LOI) to purchase the company should be signed by the management team and seller.
 It’s worth repeating that the terms of the acquisition must contain a fair buyout price and reasonable structure, because if the negotiated buyout price is too high or the structure is unfavorable, management won’t be able to find the capital necessary to complete the acquisition.

 As soon as a fair deal has been negotiated and an LOI has been signed, it is time to arrange the financing.
-The team and your advisor should start by determining a capital structure that will allow you enough capital to complete the acquisition and fund any anticipated working capital needs.
+The team and their advisor should start by determining a capital structure that will allow them enough capital to complete the acquisition and fund any anticipated working capital needs.
 We recommend starting with senior debt and determining how much can be borrowed based on the cash flow and collateral of the company.
 We often see lenders willing to loan 3 times EBITDA for lower middle market company acquisitions.

 Once the debt level is determined, the equity needed to complete the acquisition becomes clear.
 It is simply the purchase price minus the debt.
 For example, if the purchase price is 5 times EBITDA, and the appropriate amount of debt is 3 times EBITDA, the equity need will be 2 times EBITDA.
 To use real numbers, if annual EBITDA for the company is $4.0 million, the purchase price would be $20.0 million, debt financing for the acquisition would be $12.0 million, and the equity needed would be $8.0 million.

 One might ask how wealth can be created if management can only invest around 3% of the equity for the acquisition.
 Equity incentives, leverage, growth, and multiple expansion are the four factors leading to wealth creation in a management buyout.
-The combined effect of those four factors can lead to significant wealth creation for strong management teams.
+The combined effects of those four factors can lead to significant wealth creation for strong management teams.

 The second factor leading to wealth creation is the use of leverage to finance the acquisition.
 If management and their investors use debt financing for a portion of the purchase price the required equity investment is reduced.
 That debt will often be structured with an amortization (payback) period of five years that requires the company to use a portion of its cash flow to repay the debt.
 After five years, the company will be debt free.
 Every dollar of debt reduction causes an increase of one dollar of equity value, so just through the repayment of debt, management will have created 3 times EBITDA in additional equity value.